 - Feature Upvote – ideas board with upvoting

 Qualaroo Nudges lets you create simple, short surveys that usually appear at the bottom of your screen.
 You can target specific customers based on where they are and how they’ve behaved.
 For example, you can ask for pricing feedback when someone is looking at the pricing page.
 Quaraloo provides templates you can use, or you can create your own.

-Pricing: From $199 a month, billed annually
+Pricing: From $40 a month, less if billed annually

 Free trial: Yes, 14 days

 Qualaroo supports form logic so you can ask relevant follow-up questions

 Will Qualaroo be a good fit for your company?

 Qualaroo is a well developed user research tool that means you can be very targeted in the feedback you collect via your website surveys.
 Asking certain users for feedback at the right time, will lead to more (and probably better quality) feedback.
 Qualaroo can also be used almost anywhere: on your website, inside your mobile app and even in certain prototyping tools.